yvt/zig-armv8m-test/README.md

 Zig on Cortex-M33
 =================

 This repository includes a small example application that runs on [AN505], a Cortex-M33-based prototyping system on FPGA.
-Written entirely in [Zig].
+Written mostly in [Zig] and partly in assembler.

 [Zig]: https://ziglang.org
 [AN505]: http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dai0505b/index.html